 Tests can detect whether you have a condition called Cushing syndrome, which involves having too much of the hormone.
 It can also check for Addison's disease, which is caused by having too little.
 The tests also help screen for other diseases that affect your pituitary and adrenal glands.

-Your doctor might order a cortisol test if he sees symptoms that suggest your levels are either too high or too low.
+Your doctor might order a cortisol test if they see symptoms that suggest your levels are either too high or too low.

 Often, this test is done twice in the same day -- once in the morning, and again later in the afternoon, around 4 p.m.
 That’s because cortisol levels change a lot in the course of a day.